New Rail Financing Framework (NRFF)

 In addition, LTA and SBST have reviewed the service fee for five of SBST’s existing bus contracts, and SBST has agreed to a revised rate that is lower than the current service fee and is benchmarked against recent bus tenders.
 The contracts will be extended (by an average of three years) at these revised rates.

-These five contracts are [as published in an article on The Straits Times]:
+These five contracts are [as published in a Straits Times article]:

 The exact number of years extended for each affected bus package has not been announced publicly by LTA.